 \subsection{Off-policy DRL algorithms}

-There is a clear trail for the development of off-policy Deep RL.
-Deep Q-networks (DQN) \cite{dqn} is the first successful off-policy deep RL algorithm to be applied to video games.
-It has long been recognized that the overestimation in Q-learning could severely impair the performance \cite{thrun1993issues}.
-Double Q-learning \cite{hasselt2010double,ddqn} is proposed to solve overestimation issue for discrete action space.
-The overestimation issue still exists in continuous control algorithms such as Deterministic Policy Gradient (DPG) \cite{dpg} and its deep variant Deep Deterministic Policy Gradient (DDPG) \cite{ddpg}. \cite{td3} introduced clipped double Q-learning (CDQ), which decreases the overestimation issue in DDPG. \cite{sac} proposed Soft Actor Critic (SAC) algorithm which is based on maximum entropy reinforcement learning framework \cite{ziebart2010modeling} and combined with CDQ, resulting in a stronger algorithm.
-However, the CDQ approach introduces a slight underestimation issue \cite{lan2019maxmin,he2020wd3}.
-We applied the MEPG framework to DDPG and SAC algorithm, which achieves or surpasses the performance of compared methods even without introducing a technique that getting a precise value function.
+Deep Q-networks (DQN) \citep{dqn} is the first successful applied off-policy deep RL algorithm.
+It has long been recognized that the overestimation in Q-learning could severely impair the performance \citep{thrun1993issues}.
+Double Q-learning \citep{hasselt2010double,ddqn} is proposed to solve overestimation issue for discrete action space.
+The overestimation issue still exists in continuous control algorithms such as Deterministic Policy Gradient (DPG) \citep{dpg} and its variant Deep Deterministic Policy Gradient (DDPG) \citep{ddpg}. \citep{td3} introduced clipped double Q-learning (CDQ), which decreases the overestimation issue in DDPG. \citep{sac} proposed Soft Actor Critic (SAC) algorithm which is based on maximum entropy RL framework \citep{ziebart2010modeling} and combined with CDQ, resulting in a stronger algorithm.
+Maximum entropy RL framework encourages exploration capacity by adding policy entropy to optimization objectives.
+The CDQ approach introduces a slight underestimation issue \citep{lan2019maxmin,he2020popo, he2020wd3}.
+We apply the MEPG framework to DDPG and SAC algorithm, which achieves or surpasses the performance of compared methods even without introducing a technique to get a precise value function.